 Not found on the Coptic Orthodox Calendar, but venerated as a local saint by the British Orthodox Church, later the British Mission of the Coptic Orthodox Church.
 Doxology composed in A.D.
 2015 for that community.

+Daniel 12:3

+Literally: all you monastic folk

 Published by Abouna Matta El-Maskeen of St. Macarius’ Monastery.

 Literally “The very and true Queen”.
 This Coptic expression literally means “the really true Queen.”
 The former is meaningless in English, and the latter sounds juvenile, so “the true Queen” is sufficient.